March 10-12, 2016

 10:00 am – 8:00 pm: Museum Open

-4:30 pm: Gallery Walk with Featured Artist Clyde Aspevig – Temporary Exhibition Gallery
+4:30 pm: Gallery Walk with Featured Artist Michael Naranjo – Temporary Exhibition Gallery

-As one of America’s greatest landscape painters, Featured Artist Clyde Aspevig will lead a gallery walk through Nature and Nuance: The Art of Clyde Aspevig and discuss the process in which he created this exhibition.
+Featured Artist Michael Naranjo will lead a gallery walk through Michael Naranjo: The Artist Who Sees With His Hands and discuss the process in which he created the pieces in this exhibition.

-An exhibition opening reception will be held in the Museum’s Atrium where attendees can meet Featured Artist Clyde Aspevig.
+An exhibition opening reception will be held in the Museum’s Atrium where attendees can meet Featured Artist Michael Naranjo.
 Refreshments will be served from 5:30 pm to 7:00 pm.

 7:00 pm: Featured Artist Evening Lecture – Bergman Theatre

-Booth Museum Members and guests are invited to hear Sean Gerrity who will speak briefly about the American Prairie Reserve video project followed by Clyde Aprevig who will then speak about how the landscape, and specifically how the Montana Prairie, has impacted his artistic career.
-Following his presentation, Aspevig will be available to sign the official poster of the 12th Annual Southeastern Cowboy Gathering in the Booth Store.
+Booth Museum Members and guests are invited to hear Michael Naranjo who will speak about his childhood dreams of becoming a sculptor, his service in Vietnam that threatened his dream, and how that impacted his artistic career.
+Following his presentation, Naranjo will be available to sign the official poster of the 13th Annual Southeastern Cowboy Gathering in the Booth Store.

-10:00 am – 12:30 pm: Featured Artist Painting Demonstration with Clyde Aspevig - Bergman Theatre
+10:00 am – 12:30 pm: Featured Artist Sculpting Demonstration with Michael Naranjo – Bergman Theatre

 8:00 am – Noon: Southeastern Chuck Wagon Cook-off – Museum Festival Grounds